Eid Miladun Nabi (SAW) today

 APP adds: Meanwhile Prime Minister Imran Khan and President Arif Alvi have congratulated the people and the Muslim Ummah on Eid Milad-un-Nabi which is being celebrated today (Sunday).

-Congratulating the people and the Muslim Ummah on Eid Milad-un-Nabi, the prime minister said the Holy Prophet ((SAWW) was the embodiment of high morals who had started preaching Islam after getting recognition as truthful and honest.
-He said the Holy Prophet (SAWW) had never told lie nor breached the trust.
+Congratulating the people and the Muslim Ummah on Eid Miladun Nabi, the prime minister said the Holy Prophet ((SAWW) was the embodiment of high morals who had started preaching Islam after getting recognition as truthful and honest.
+He said the Holy Prophet (SAWW) had never told a lie nor breached trust.
 He had not only accepted the norms of other religions but also committed to adhere to those at the time when one could not imagine so.

 The prime minister said the Holy Prophet (PBUH), through his good governance, had established such a welfare state that had guaranteed equal rights to everyone besides giving religious freedom to all the citizens.